Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 All life came from the ocean -> new life through the ocean (maybe)

 ## Module B: Close study of literature
+What makes the Truman show distinctive?
+Cameras being hidden on scene, but s